ibm-cloud-docs/vpc/pps-create.md

       {: pre}

-1. When all variables are initiated, do one of the following:

-   * To create a private path service:
+1. When all variables are initiated, to create a private path service:

       ```sh
       curl -X POST -sH "Authorization:${iam_token}" \